Kobe Hernandez-Foster

-Kobe Andre Hernandez-Foster (born June 26, 2002) is an American soccer player who plays for HamKam.
+Kobe Andre Hernandez-Foster (born June 26, 2002) is an American soccer player who currently plays for Detroit City.
 Besides the United States, he has played in Germany for VfL Wolfsburg in the German Bundesliga.

 Club career

 Hernandez-Foster joined LA Galaxy's academy in 2016 and appeared for Galaxy's USL side LA Galaxy II as an injury-time substitute during a 3–1 loss to OKC Energy on September 12, 2018.

 On July 13, 2020, it was announced that Hernandez-Foster, along with fellow United States youth national teamer Bryang Kayo, signed with VfL Wolfsburg of the German Bundesliga.
 It was announced that Hernandez-Foster would begin playing with the club's U-19 team.

-Herdanez trained with Norwegian club HamKam during the autumn of 2021, but was not signed due to the team having a foreign player limit.
-After the team secured promotion to Eliteserien they signed him on a two year deal on November 4, 2021.
+Hernandez-Foster trained with Norwegian club HamKam during the autumn of 2021, but was not signed due to the team having a foreign player limit.
+After the team secured promotion to Eliteserien they signed him on a two-year deal on November 4, 2021.

+On March 12, 2024, Hernandez-Foster returned to the United States, signing with USL Championship side Birmingham Legion.
+On July 26, 2025, Hernandez-Foster was transferred to Las Vegas Lights, but five days later was transferred to Detroit City.

 International career

+Hernandez-Foster was born in the United States to a Honduran father and Guatemalan mother.
 In October 2019, he was named to the United States squad for the 2019 FIFA U-17 World Cup in Brazil.